 “Strengthening health systems is enhancing development in various social and economic sectors,” he notes.
-According to Mwoombola, health systems strengthening is indispensable for ensuring equitable access to essential and good quality health service to all those who need it.

 Laura Mcleod-Katjirua, governor of Khomas region in Namibia, emphasises the need for strengthening the health systems, saying that it is an essential prerequisite to realise goals of healthy nations.

 “The focus on strategic health investments and engagement of partners or donors in supporting health systems strengthening is highly appreciated,” she says.